styx/crop-chrome-ext/README.md

 so be ready for bugs if you'll go your own way (:

 ## Instalation notes
- * Follow the url chrome://extensions/ and Drag&Drop `crop-chrome-ext-master.crx` to the page
+ * Follow the url chrome://extensions/
- or
- * Follow the url chrome://extensions/, turn on `Developer mode` if turned off, press `Load unpacked extension` button and select root folder with ext source.
+ * Turn on `Developer mode` if turned off
+ * Press `Load unpacked extension` button
+ * Select root folder with extension source.